Athar Ali Khan: Beyond internationals

-1988 was a highly successful year for Atahar Ali Khan.
+1988 was a highly successful year for Athar Ali Khan.
 First, at the 2nd South East Asian Cup at Hong Kong Athar scored 92 not out against Hong Kong, 69 not out against Singapore in the League matches and followed these with 64 in the final against Hong Kong.
 He was adjudged the Man-of-the-Match for the final.

-Atahar played for Bangladesh in 3 South Asian Association for Regional Cooperation cricket tournaments in Dhaka.
+Athar played for Bangladesh in 3 South Asian Association for Regional Cooperation cricket tournaments in Dhaka.
 He scored 52 against Sri Lanka A in 1994, to set up a win for his team.

 Outside cricket

 He studied public administration at Dhaka University.